joostmarkerink/PewPew-Paint/README.md

 Drop the file "paint.py" on it.

 ## How to use
-Move the cursor with the arrow keys.
+Move the cursor with the navigation buttons.
 Paint or clear pixels with the "O" button.
 Fill or clear an area with the "X" button.